mentalisttraceur/python-compose/README.rst

   * Mutability is normally not needed for composed functions.

-* ``.functions`` is made every time instead of being cached because if someone does bypass the immutability, this way will prevent *accidental* inconsistencies between the two.
+* Generating the ``functions`` attribute tuple every time instead of caching it, because:

+  * This implementation prevents *accidental* inconsistencies if someone intentionally bypasses the immutability.

-  *Intentional* inconsistencies that can only be introduced by deliberately modifying the implementation are fine.
-  What is important is minimizing the surface area for errors and debugging difficutly to be introduced by merely forgetting, not realizing, or cutting corners.
+    (Intentional inconsistencies that can only be introduced *by deliberately modifying the implementation* are fine.
+What's important is minimizing the surface area for errors and debugging difficulty being introduced by merely *forgetting* or *not realizing* the need to keep things consistent.)

+  * The performance priority of not storing data redundantly as part of composing and calling is usually more important than introspection performance, *especially* because the caching can be implemented much more trivially on top of this implementation than preventing caching would be if it was implemented in ``compose``.

 * Storing the first function separately from the rest allows ``__call__`` to be more efficient, simpler, and clearer.